jeeeyul/pde-tools/README.md

 # pde-tools

-Jeeeyul's PDE-tools provide some features for Eclipse Plugin Developers.
+Jeeeyul's PDE-tools provides some cool features for Eclipse Plugin Developers.

 It was originated for me and my team.
 And it works greate for me.
 I hope it helps you too.